bieber/manuscript/README.md

 - `pdf`: This is the default renderer, which writes your story out to a PDF file in manuscript format.
 It accepts the following options:

-  -`pageSize`: Sets the page size of the PDF file.
+  - `pageSize`: Sets the page size of the PDF file.
 It defaults to `Letter`, other valid options are `A3`, `A4`, `A5`, and `Legal`.

   - `pageOrientation`: Sets the orientation of the page.
 Must be